 Many savings options and discounted tickets are available for traveling in the panoramic cars of the Bernina Express trains through the Alps in Switzerland.

-Reservations for the Bernina Express Train Panoramic Cars
+Reservations for the Bernina Express Train Panoramic Cars in 2024

-The reservation is per seat, per train – interrupting the journey requires a second reservation if another Bernina Express train is used.
+The reservation fee is per seat, per train – interrupting the journey requires a second reservation if another Bernina Express train is used.
 Similarly, a separate reservation is needed for traveling on the Bernina Express Bus between Tirano and Lugano.

-Reservations can be made up to minutes before the actual departure or well in advance.
+Reservations may be made up to minutes before the actual departure or well in advance.
 It is easily done online at Rhaetian Railways, where the exact seat may be selected from the diagram.
 Note that the direction of travel of the train is not guaranteed, although the first-class wagons are usually at the front.

-The reservation and ticket purchase for the Bernina Express can be done in two separate transactions.
+The reservation and ticket purchase for the Bernina Express may be done in two separate transactions.
 Reserve in advance to guarantee a seat, but if the weather turns out absolutely miserable, simply don’t buy a ticket for travel.
 (The reservation fee is of course lost forever.)

 Sample Fares on the Bernina Express Panoramic Trains